carolrizzi/mentor/README.md

    cd mentor
    ```

 1. Create a file `deploy/.env` and add a variable `API_KEY` containing your Together AI API key.
 Alternatively, you can export the variable in your terminal session.
 Most environment variables have default values, but you can override them in the `.env` file or by exporting them in your terminal session.
-The `.env.example` file contains all the available environment variables and their default values.
+The `deploy/.env.example` file contains all the available environment variables and their default values.

 1. Run docker compose:
    ```bash